vifon/deer/README.md

 The shown path is created by deleting the preexisting prefix from the absolute path.
 It greatly simplifies the code and makes it easier to maintain (it's already quite messy in some places).

+**Functions cannot be bound to the arrow keys**

+Arrow keys are represented by the multi-character sequences.
+Currently the main loop reads only a single character.
+See the related entry in the **FAQ** section.

+**Buggy behavior in the root directory (/)**

+The root directory handling is quite tricky as it's the only directory where going up and down does not keep you in the same directory.
+I've concluded that that directory itself is used very rarely and most of the bugs are not fatal.

 FAQ
 ---